2007 Miami Dolphins season: Week 12: at Pittsburgh Steelers

 Still trying to get their first win of the year, the Dolphins flew to Heinz Field for a Week 12 Monday Night intraconference duel with the Pittsburgh Steelers.
 For LB Joey Porter, it would be his first game in Pittsburgh against his former team.
 This would also mark the NFL return of RB Ricky Williams.

 Playing in heavy rain with a delay due to lightning, the game (also known as the Heinz Field Fiasco) remained scoreless through over 59 minutes, becoming the longest scoreless tie since 1943.
 The game would end with Miami falling yet again as Steelers’ kicker Jeff Reed got the only points of the game on a fourth-quarter 24-yard field goal with 0:17 left.

-With the loss, not only did the Dolphins fall to 0–11, but this would also mark the sixth time this season that the Dolphins lost by 3 points or less (a franchise worst).
+With the loss, not only did the Dolphins fall to 0–11, but this would also mark a franchise worst, sixth losses by 3 points or less.

 In his first NFL game since New Year's Day of 2006, reinstated running back Ricky Williams had only six carries for 15 yards.
 He left the game in the second quarter with a torn pectoral muscle after fumbling and being stepped on by Lawrence Timmons.
 Williams would later be placed on the injured reserve list, ending his season.

-This 3–0 score was the lowest scoring Monday Night game in 38 years of the series.
+This 3–0 score remains the lowest scoring affair in the history of Monday Night Football.